 The next hub of activity is in Narrowsburg, NY.
 The charming hamlet sits at the narrowest and deepest part of the Delaware River.
 The earliest settlers arrived in the mid-1700s.
 Today Narrowsburg hosts a thriving arts scene, shops, farmer’s market and restaurants.
 Fort Delaware Museum is an important historic site in town.
 The heritage site is an authentic re-creation of the first colonial settlement on the Upper Delaware River in 1754.
 Finish up your scenic drive with stops in Callicoon and Hancock, NY.
 The scenic river towns boast plenty of charm and a strong sense of history.

 Stay at the Lake

-For a picture-perfect getaway to enjoy the best scenic drives in the Pocono Mountains for fall foliage, book the Fall into Fall Package at Silver Birches Resort.
-Enjoy lakeside accommodations with a 20 percent discount off our daily rate, plus a $75 dining credit to at a Settlers Hospitality restaurant.
+For a picture-perfect getaway to enjoy the best scenic drives in the Pocono Mountains for fall foliage, book one of our fall packages at Silver Birches Resort.
 Catch the leaves before they fall!
 Book your Pocono Mountains getaway today.